The Book > Chapter 26

 Problem: none of that is available at our end at this stage.

-Result: a lack of exposure that equals to no legitimacy while legitimacy being the mandatory currency to persuade artists to exhibit here.
+Result: a lack of exposure that equals to no legitimacy, while legitimacy being the mandatory currency to persuade artists to exhibit here.

 Solution: getting exposure swiftly via social media.